brzpegasus/mimosa-dependency-bundler/README.md

 * `name`: The path of the file to generate, relative to Mimosa's compiled directory (`watch.compiledDir`)
 * `dependencies`: An array of strings or regexes to match.
 Only `.js` files are considered (either plain JS or once compiled to JS)
+* `exclude`: An array of strings or regexes to match files that should be excluded from the bundle.

 By default, mimosa-dependency-bundler does not configure any bundles.